A 9/11 memorial in a library can honor the victims and educate the public about the attacks.

 - Remembrance: The primary purpose is to remember those who lost their lives on September 11, 2001, and in the 1993 World Trade Center bombing.

 - Resilience and strength: Emphasize the human spirit's ability to overcome adversity and the city and country's strength in the face of tragedy.
-The "Survivor Tree" at the National 9/11 Memorial is a poignant example, representing enduring life and strength after the attacks.
+The "Survivor Tree" donated to us by the 9/11 Memorial & Museum, is a poignant example, representing enduring life and strength after the attacks.

 - Loss and absence: Acknowledge the immense loss of life and the void left by the attacks.
-The design of the National September 11 Memorial, with its twin waterfall pools, uses the concept of "reflecting absence" to address this theme.
+The design of the outdoor Never Forget 9/11 Memorial structure, with a beautiful waterfall pond, uses the concept of "reflecting absence" to address this theme.

 - Hope and unity: Highlight the compassion and heroism displayed on that day and in the aftermath, and the coming together of communities in the face of tragedy.